open-switch/opx-nas-l2/README.md

-#OPX NAS L2
+# opx-nas-l2

-Layer 2 functionality for the OPX project
+This repository contains the Layer 2 (L2) component of the network abstraction service (NAS).
+This handles media access control (MAC) learning, programming spanning-tree protocol (STP) state, mirroring, sFlow, and other switch configurations.

-##Description
+## Build

-This repo contains the Layer 2 portion of the Network abstraction service.
-This handles MAC learning, programming STP state, mirroring, sflow and other switch configurations.
+See [opx-nas-manifest](https://github.com/open-switch/opx-nas-manifest) for more information on common build tools.

-(c) Dell 2016
+(c) 2017 Dell